HenkWillcock/SWEN301ArchitectureProject/Essay.md

 ChessMaster is a simple graphical chess game which can be played on a desktop.

-### 1.1 Platform
+### 1.1 Build Platform

-The project is written purely in Java.
+The project is written purely in Java, making it easy to build.

+#### System Specifications:

+* CPU: AMD Phenom 9600 Quad-Core 2.3 GHz
+* RAM: 4GB
+* GPU: NVIDIA GT 1030
+* OS: Windows 7 Professional Edition

 ### 1.2 Proof I Ran Package

 ![alt text](https://github.com/HenkWillcock/SWEN301ArchitectureProject/blob/master/ScreenShot.PNG)

+It might be a bit difficult to see because all the words overlap, but I've replaced all the column labels with my name (Henk Willcock).

 ### 1.3 History